 - Some etiquette books say a best man shouldn’t toast the bride and groom as this has already been done by the father of the bride.
 In reality however (and according to Debretts which is good enough for us) the best man usually toasts ‘Mr and Mrs [newlywed’s Surname]’ and might announce the cutting of the cake.

-- Then, finally, traditional etiquette states you’re entitled to a large drink.
+- Then, finally, traditional etiquette states you’re entitled to exploit the free bar for the rest of the evening.

 Wedding Speech Etiquette - For Women